gcky/etl-project-website/testing.md

 # Testing and Evaluation

-To ensure that our product meets quality standards, we will be placing a heavy emphasis on software testing throughout development.
+To ensure that our system meets quality standards, we will be placing a heavy emphasis on software testing throughout development.
 This page details the testing strategies for this project.
 Click the buttons below to jump to the corresponding section.

 <a class="btn-resp" href="#unit-testing">1.
 Unit Testing</a>
 <a class="btn-resp" href="#functional-testing">2.
 Functional Testing</a>
-<a class="btn-resp" href="#uat">3.
-UAT</a>
+<a class="btn-resp" href="#compatibility">3.
+Compatibility Testing</a>
-<a class="btn-resp" href="#testing-results">4.
-Testing Results</a>
+<a class="btn-resp" href="#uat">4.
+User Acceptance Testing</a>
 <a class="btn-resp" href="#requirements-evaluation">5.
 Requirements Evaluation</a>
+<a class="btn-resp" href="#performance">6.
+Performance Testing</a>

 <a class="anchor" id="unit-testing"></a>

 ## Unit Testing

-Unit testing will be used to ensure that components within the backend and front-end are functioning properly.
-They will be automatically run whenever changes are made to the source code to ensure the changes did not break existing functionality.
+To ensure the integrity, completeness and correctness of our software, we developed a individual test suites which consisted of unit tests for both our front and back-ends.
+After developing a feature we would carry out regression testing by automatically running the test suites to ensure no new bugs are introduced.

+### Back-end - Python Modules

+Since our backend consisted of Python modules, we used a full-featured testing tool called Pytest to create our unit tests.
+While developing the test suite for the backend, we made sure to individually test each python function with extreme, normal and abnormal data to ensure that our software was robust enough.
+In total we had 100 unit tests in our test suite.

-### Angular.js front-end
+### Front-end - Angular.js

-Angular.js documentation recommends the use of the Jasmine behavior driven development framework as well as the Karma command line tool to run the tests written in Jasmine to run on different browsers.
-We will be following this recommendation.
+To construct unit tests for the front-end, we used Jasmine which is a behaviour driven development framework as well as Karma which is a test runner that is framework agnostic. we used Karma to run the tests written in Jasmine to run on different browsers.
+While constructing the unit tests we tried to test most of the important features of our UI.
+Overall we have 75 tests in our suite.

-### Flask back-end

-The Flask web application framework supports unit testing by simulating HTTP clients.
-Unit tests can then be written in any Python testing framework of our choice, and the Flask documentation shows examples using the testing module built into Python called unittest.
-However, we will be using a popular alternative to the default testing module, called py.test.
-The advantage of using py.test is that it does not require the developer to write any boilerplate (repetitive) code thus saving time.

-### Python data cleaning package

-Unit tests for the Python data cleaning package will also be written using py.test.

 <br><a class="btn-resp" href="#top">^ Back to Top</a>